skolearbejde/skolearbejde/README.md

 ### Hi there 👋

+### Current studying hard in school with 1.5 year left

 <!--
 **skolearbejde/skolearbejde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.